Turtle (submersible): Attack on the Eagle

-The plan failed.
-Lee began his mission with only twenty minutes of air, not to mention the complications of operating the craft.
-The darkness, the speed of the currents, and the added complexities all combined to thwart Lee's plan.
-Once surfaced, Lee lit the fuse on the explosive and tried multiple times to stab the device into the underside of the ship.
-Unfortunately, after several attempts Lee was not able to pierce Eagle's hull and abandoned the operation as the timer on the explosive was due to go off and he feared getting caught at dawn.
+Lee began his mission with only 20 minutes of air, and the darkness, the speed of the currents, and the added complexities all combined to thwart his plan.
+Once surfaced, Lee lit the fuse on the explosive and tried multiple times to stab the device into the underside of the ship, but he was not able to pierce Eagle's hull.
+He abandoned the operation when the timer on the explosive was due to go off, and he feared getting caught at dawn.
 A popular story held that he failed due to the copper lining covering the ship's hull.
-The Royal Navy had recently begun installing copper sheathing on the bottoms of their warships to protect from damage by shipworms and other marine life, however the lining was paper-thin and could not have stopped Lee from drilling through it.
-Bushnell believed Lee's failure was probably due to an iron plate connected to the ship's rudder hinge.
-When Lee attempted another spot in the hull, he was unable to stay beneath the ship, and eventually abandoned the attempt.
-It seems more likely that he was suffering from fatigue and carbon dioxide inhalation, which made him confused and unable to properly carry out the process of drilling through the Eagles hull.
-Lee reported British soldiers on Governors Island spotted the submersible and rowed out to investigate.
-He then released the charge (which he called a "torpedo", the prevailing term for underwater explosive devices prior to about 1890), "expecting that they would seize that likewise, and thus all would be blown to atoms."
-Suspicious of the drifting charge, the British retreated back to the island.
+The Royal Navy had recently begun installing copper sheathing on the bottoms of their warships to protect from damage by shipworms and other marine life; however, the lining was paper-thin and could not have stopped Lee from drilling through it.
+Bushnell believed that Lee's failure was probably due to an iron plate connected to the ship's rudder hinge.
+Lee attempted another spot on the hull, but he was unable to stay beneath the ship and eventually abandoned the attempt.

+Lee reported that British soldiers on Governors Island spotted the submersible and rowed out to investigate.
+He then released the charge (called a torpedo), "expecting that they would seize that likewise, and thus all would be blown to atoms."
+The British were suspicious of the drifting torpedo and retreated back to the island.
 Lee reported that the charge drifted into the East River, where it exploded "with tremendous violence, throwing large columns of water and pieces of wood that composed it high into the air."
-It was the first recorded use of a submarine to attack a ship; however, the only records documenting it are American.
-British records contain no accounts of an attack by a submarine or any reports of explosions on the night of the supposed attack on Eagle.
+It was the first use of a submarine to attack a ship, but the only records documenting it are American.
+British records contain no accounts of an attack by a submarine or any reports of explosions on the night of the attack on Eagle.